arjunchainani/DeepGlobeRoadExtraction/README.md

 This repository contains entries to Kaggle machine learning competitions I've participated in.

 ## HuBMAP: Hacking the Human Vasculature
-Includes a custom implementation of the SegNet model
+Includes a custom implementation of the SegNet model (updated 1/16/27)